mbedu16/git-commands/README.md

 > git clone --local ~/path/to/repository
 ---
 ## [git log](https://www.git-scm.com/docs/git-log)
 For me, this is the next most logical cammand to use after cloning a repository to work with.
+This logs (or lists) all reachable commits in the repository.